feathersui/feathersui-website/docs/haxe-openfl/button.md

 ---
-title: How to use the Feathers UI Button component
+title: How to use the Button component
 sidebar_label: Button
 ---